What is Gastric Bypass Surgery?

 By, reducing portion size and decreasing a patient’s appetite, their daily calorie consumption is reduced to approximately 600 calories.
 Rapid, reliable weight loss occurs.

-Weight loss after bypass surgery is affected by many patient factors including age, activity level and basal metabolic rate.
+Weight loss is affected by many patient factors including age, activity level and basal metabolic rate.
 But, on average, a typical lady who is 8 stone overweight will lose 6-7 stone.

 - Raised blood cholesterol is normalised in over 70% of patients.